HafizhHD/mirrored-repo/README.md

 # scoresheet

+##This is a modified version of http://zhouyichen.github.io/scoresheet/, please consider to visit the page.
-This is a slight changed version from http://zhouyichen.github.io/scoresheet/ javascript Scoresheet generator for WCA competitions
+##Scoresheet generator for WCA competitions